Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems

 {\it Markovian embedding.---} Let us now focus on the Markovian embedding of Eq.~\eqref{eq: GLE} in which the system $S$ interacts with auxiliary modes $A$, such that the joint dynamics of $SA$ is Markovian.
 Specifically, we assume that the time-evolution equation of the joint system $SA$ is given by the Fokker-Planck equation

 where $\{A,B\}$ denotes the Poisson bracket and $\mathcal{D}$ describes the dissipative part of the Fokker-Planck operator, and the total Hamiltonian reads $H_{SA}^{\rm tot}=H_{S}^{\lambda_{t}}+H_{\rm int}+H_{A}$.
 We note that the bath information only enters Eq.~\eqref{eq: GLE} in the form of the spectral density $J(\omega)$.
-Therefore, if one can design a Markovian embedded model~\eqref{eq: Markovian-embedded model Gauss} with $J(\omega)$ identical to that of the original system-bath model, their reduced system dynamics are equivalent.
-In the Methods section, we show that by choosing the auxiliary modes as a discrete set of harmonic oscillators, a Markovian embedded model of Eq.~\eqref{eq: GLE} can be constructed for a wide range of spectral densities $J(\omega)$ when the initial distribution is given by $f^{SA}_{0}=f^{S}_{0}\pi^{A|S}$, where $\pi^{A|S}$ is the conditional thermal state of the auxiliary modes defined in Eq.~\eqref{eq: methods conditional thermal}.
+Therefore, if one can design a Markovian embedded model~\eqref{eq: Markovian-embedded model Gauss} with $J(\omega)$ identical to that of the original system-bath model, the resulting reduced system dynamics are equivalent.
+In the Methods section, we show that by choosing the auxiliary modes as a discrete set of harmonic oscillators, a Markovian embedded model of Eq.~\eqref{eq: GLE} can be constructed for a wide range of spectral densities $J(\omega)$, provided the initial distribution takes the form $f^{SA}_{0}=f^{S}_{0}\pi^{A|S}$, where $\pi^{A|S}\propto \exp(-\beta (H_{\rm int}+H_{A}))$ is the conditional thermal state of the auxiliary modes.

-{\it Hierarchy of entropy production.---} Now, let us assume that the Markovian embedded model also satisfies the detailed balance condition, in which the steady-state of Eq.~\eqref{eq: Markovian-embedded model Gauss} is given by the thermal state $\pi^{SA}_{\lambda_{t}}\propto\exp(-\beta H_{SA}^{\rm tot})$.
+{\it Hierarchy of entropy production.---} Now, let us assume that the Markovian embedded model also satisfies the detailed balance condition, in which the steady state of Eq.~\eqref{eq: Markovian-embedded model Gauss} is given by the thermal state $\pi^{SA}_{\lambda_{t}}\propto\exp(-\beta H_{SA}^{\rm tot})$.
 Then, the standard definitions of thermodynamic quantities, such as work, heat, and entropy production apply to the {\it joint} system $SA$.
 In particular, the entropy production rate for the joint system is defined as